- Located in the School of Business at the University of Kansas

 A Program with Real Results

 One of the first things students notice about the Multicultural Business Scholars Program is the supportive atmosphere.
-One-on-one meetings, tutoring sessions, business presentations by corporate sponsors and social events all work in tandem to keep scholars academically on track, a fact readily reflected in their performance. o “For example, in the Fall semester of 2012, the MBSP scholars achieved a 3.02 average GPA based on a 4-point scale.”
+One-on-one meetings, tutoring sessions, business presentations by corporate sponsors and social events all work in tandem to keep scholars academically on track, a fact readily reflected in their performance.
+In the last four semesters, our scholars have achieved program’s highest cumulative grade point averages (GPA) in our 26-year history: Spring 15 and Fall 15 semesters were both 3.32, and spring and Fall 2016 semester’s record breaking 3.38 GPA!

 Additionally, the MBSP assists scholars in their quest to carve out a niche in business fields where people of color have historically been underrepresented.
-The majority of our graduates are now employed in excellent positions nationwide, while many have gone on to earn MBAs and law degrees.
+The majority of our graduates are now employed in excellent positions nationwide, while many have gone on to earn MBAs, Masters of Accounting, and law degrees.

 “MBSP is the best helping program I’m in.
 The support is the best thing about it.
 Its setting me up for the future.”